zafersn/mylove_wedding_html5_template/README.md

 # Mylove - Wedding HTML5 Template - Wedding Site Templates

 Mylove – is a clean, unique, responsive Html5 wedding template.
 It is a modern, beautiful, elegant wedding template.
 We have tried to use modern tools like Html5, CSS3, Bootstrap, for building this template.
 Couple details, Love story, Countdown, Groomsmen and Bridesmaids, Events almost all kinds of wedding features we have tried to put into it.
-RSVP form can send an email.
+RSVP form cannot send an email now but can store the form objects in MySQL DB.
 It has a unique design with amazing features for couples who want to build their wedding website.
 It looks great on mobile devices and desktops.
 It is clean and simple.

 ### Mylove comes with 35 page